Skip to main content

 • grinding

-3 mentions Positive Neutral Negative
+6 mentions Positive Neutral Negative

-• “Sadly, many things contribute to the grinding experience.
-The combat is slow and tedious, and the RNG takes a lot of the fun from the game.
-While the ship design is pretty good and the graphics are decent for an indie title, the main problem lies in the combat.
-It's simply not fun; space combat should feel fast and epic, but here it feels rather slow and pointless.
+• “Sadly, the combat is slow and tedious.
+The RNG takes a lot of the fun from the game.
+The main problem lies in the combat; it's simply not fun.
+Space combat should feel fast and epic, but here it feels rather slow and pointless.
 Weapons don’t hit hard enough to feel impactful, and the ships move at a sluggish pace.
 The 3D movement doesn’t add to the gameplay; instead, it merely causes additional frustration and movement lag.”

 • atmosphere

-• “The game has such a great atmosphere that it often made me forget about some of the clunky interfaces.”
+• “The game has such a great atmosphere it often made me forget about some of the clunky interfaces.”

 • “The mechanics you are familiar with are there; the graphics are detailed enough to be immersive; the soundtrack is very atmospheric; the camera is quite satisfactory.”